Protocol-Lattice/spec/README.md

 ### **1. Core Concepts & Architecture**

 The framework is designed to be modular, allowing developers to compose agents from reusable components.
-This is facilitated by an **Agent Development Kit (ADK)**.

 #### **1.1.
 Agent Development Kit (ADK)**